OctoTools: An Agentic Framework with Extensible Tools for Complex Reasoning: The Framework

 \subsection{Task-specific Toolset Optimization}

 The \model toolbox contains a diverse set of tools covering different modalities and skills.
 By leveraging structured tool cards and robust planning capabilities, \model demonstrates strong generality when all available tools are enabled across different tasks (see \S\ref{sec:toolset_optimization}).
 However, when a small set of validation examples are available for a task, configuring a \emph{task-specific} subset of tools can further enhance efficiency and effectiveness.
 To this end, we propose an automated algorithm to optimize the toolset configuration for each task.
 Given $n$ available tools in the toolbox, the total number of possible subsets is $O(2^n)$, which is prohibitively large.
 To make this tractable, we employ a greedy search strategy that reduces the complexity to $O(n)$.
-Our approach proceeds in three stages.
+Our algorithm proceeds in three stages.

-\paragraph{Stage 1: Baseline setup.} We first establish a baseline performance by enabling the base toolset in the toolbox, denoted $\mathcal{D}_\text{base}$.
+\paragraph{Stage 1: Baseline setup.} We establish a baseline performance by enabling the base toolset in the toolbox, denoted $\mathcal{D}_\text{base}$.
 This base set represents a minimal starting toolset, which can be pre-defined by the user.

 \paragraph{Stage 2: Individual tool evaluation.} Next, we measure each candidate tool $d_i$ by enabling it alongside the base toolset.
-For each $d_i$, we form an augmented subset $\mathcal{D}_i = \mathcal{D}_\text{base} \cup \{d_i\}$ and compute the accuracy difference on the set of validation examples
+For each $d_i$, we form an augmented subset $\mathcal{D}_i = \mathcal{D}_\text{base} \cup \{d_i\}$ and compute the accuracy difference on the set of validation examples If $\Delta_{d_i} > 0$, we consider the tool $d_i$ beneficial.